andriusvelykis/reflow-maven-skin/reflow-maven-skin/src/site/markdown/config.md

 Each page configuration is set within a `<pages><[pageId]>` element.

 The page ID is its file name without extension.
-This is because the pages may be generated from different file formats, e.g. [Apt, Xdoc, Markdown, etc][doxia-formats].
+This is because the pages may be generated from different file formats, e.g. [APT, XDoc, Markdown, etc][doxia-formats].
 The page ID characters must be of the same case as the generated file name.

 For generated files that are in directories, `"-"` is used as the separator for directory